yassouali/fast.ai_notes/parctical_DL/lecture6.md

     b.grad.data.zero_()
 ```

-Ploting an animation of the updates (we need to install ffmpeg first):
+Plotting an animation of the updates (we need to install ffmpeg first):

 ```python
 fig = plt.figure(dpi=100, figsize=(5, 4))